 In this version of the VMAT Check software, we introduce a new distance-to-agreement feature.
 This feature searches the dose file within a specified radius and tolerance, and determines if a point below the threshold exists in that radius around the initial calculation point.
 Similar to the existing volume average feature, distance to agreement is fast and can search thousands of points in milliseconds.
 Excellent when the calculation point is in a high-gradient region.

 VMAT Check is one of the newest additions to the MuCheck product suite.
 This powerful module is packed with many advanced features for second-checking your VMAT, RapidArc, SmartArc, or other arc therapy plans.
-In addition to an enhanced algorithm, the software includes the ability to read CT image files to automatically calculate the SSD, depth, and effective depth for each control point along the arc.
+VMAT Check includes an enhanced algorithm.
+The software also includes the ability to read CT image files to automatically calculate the SSD, depth, and effective depth for each control point along the arc.
 Several tools are included, such as the ability to view the movement of the calculation point within the beams-eye view.
 VMAT Check can be purchased as a stand-alone dose calculator or as an add-on to your existing MuCheck second-check product suite.

 Want to see for yourself?
 Check out our demo video to see how easy it is to calculate arc plans.